pravega/pravega/documentation/src/docs/controller-service.md

 Scale can be invoked either by explicit API call (referred to as manual scale) or performed automatically based on scale policy (referred to as auto-scale).
-We first write the event followed by updating the segment table by creating new entries for desired segments to be created.
-This step is idempotent and ensures that if an existing ongoing scale operation is in progress, then this attempt to start a new scale fails.
+We first write the Event followed by updating the metadata store to capture our intent to scale a Stream.
+This step is idempotent and ensures that if an existing ongoing scale operation is in progress, then this attempt to start a new scale is ignored.
+Also, if there is an ongoing scale operation with a conflicting request input parameters, then the new request is rejected.
+Which essentially guarantees that there can be exactly one scale operation that can be performed at any given point in time.
+The start of processing is similar to mechanism followed in update Stream.
+If metadata is updated, the Event processes and proceeds with executing the task.
+If the metadata is not updated within the desired time frame, the Event is discarded.

 The start of processing is similar to mechanism followed in update stream.
 If metadata is updated, the event processes and proceeds with executing the task.
 If the metadata is not updated within the desired